 With that said, Disney After Hours offers great opportunities to get a ton done with minimal waits.
 These are particularly good options if you’re interested in doing the headliners repeatedly, you don’t score the most coveted Genie+ ride reservations, or you have limited vacation time.
 (Essentially, this is one for people who prioritize their time over their money.)

 As with all things, Disney After Hours is not for everyone.
 The event also is not strictly necessary if you follow one of our Walt Disney World Itineraries and only want to do each popular attraction once per day.
-However, After Hours will be great for guests who want a stress-free way to enjoy the best time of day at Magic Kingdom and Disney’s Hollywood Studios when the special events return in early 2023.
+However, After Hours is great for guests who want a stress-free way to enjoy the best time of day at Magic Kingdom and Disney’s Hollywood Studios (the jury is still out on EPCOT After Hours).
 That could be said about everything on this list of WDW’s top splurges, though.

 Savi’s Workshop – Here’s another one along those same lines, albeit with a value proposition that’s incredibly difficult (if not impossible) to quantity.
 Sure, there’s the real world cost of a lightsaber like the one you build, but Savi’s is so much more than that.